Cover photo by Andrew & Heather Hodgson.

 Habitat

-Able to utilise virtually any still water habitat, from lakes and pans to dams, ponds and marshes.
-Also inhabits slow-flowing sections of rivers and streams.
-Occupies both perennial and temporary waterbodies.
-In addition Ischnura senegalensis is tolerant of high salinities and polluted waters.
-Normally sits amongst aquatic vegetation like sedge, Reeds, grasses, waterlilies etc. Frequently found on mats of floating algae.
+The Tropical Bluetail is able to utilise virtually any still-water habitat, from lakes and pans to dams, ponds, and marshes.
+It also inhabits slow-flowing sections of rivers and streams.
+The Tropical Bluetail occupies both perennial and temporary waterbodies.
+In addition, Ischnura senegalensis is tolerant of high salinities and polluted waters.
+It normally sits amongst aquatic vegetation like sedges, Reeds, grasses, and waterlilies, and is frequently found on mats of floating algae.

 Photo by Ryan Tippett